Save a copy of a layer

 Add button on Switzerland card

-The Switzerland layer appears on the map.
-The orange color doesn't suit the winter-themed map very well.
+The Switzerland layer is added to the map.
+The orange color doesn't suit the winter-themed map.
 You'll change its color to blue.

 7. On the Settings toolbar, click the Effects button.